 This picture-perfect Strawberry Cake Roll may look impressive, but is SO easy to make.
 With a creamy filling and an airy sponge, it will become your new favorite spring or summer dessert in no time!

-Turns out, grandma didn’t just make it look easy: It IS easy!
+Ever rolled your eyes at someone telling you how easy it is to bake a beautiful Swiss Roll?
+Well, it IS easy!
 If you’ve baked a cake before and can follow a set of instructions to the letter, you’ll end up serving an absolutely beautiful cake roll a your next spring or summer feast.

 Can I substitute a cookie sheet for a jelly roll pan?